Grand Duke Gediminas Staff Battalion: Honour guard company and its public duties

 The Honor Guard Corps of the Rapid Reaction Brigade, formed in the autumn of 1991, became the first unit to which conscripts were assigned.
 The soldiers who started the service that day were prepared within a few days and already on November 23 participated in the solemn parade of the Lithuanian Armed Forces.
 Liutauras Kavaliūnas was appointed the first commander of the Honor Guard Company.
-The Honor Guard Company has changed its location several times, operating in Vilnius, Rūdininkai and Nemenčinė.
+The Honor Guard Company has changed its location several times, operating in Vilnius, Rūdninkai and Nemenčinė.
 Over the nearly a third of a century since the founding of the Honour guard company, more than 5,000 Lithuanian citizens have served in it and has taken part in more than 9,000 ceremonies and reconstructions.

 The company's uniform is based on examples from the interwar period.
 Today, the 98 soldiers and officers coming from three branches of the armed forces (Land Forces, Air Force, and Naval Force) use American M14 rifles.